 Family Friendly

 We are currently using the Family Friendly Toolkit to measure whole school and nursery progress towards meeting the East Renfrewshire Council Family Friendly Key Indicators.
-Busby Nursery Class has already achieved the Gold Award and the school has received the Silver Award.
+Both the school and Nursery Class have already achieved the Gold Award.

 Sustainability